fluree/fluree-context-utils/README.md

   '@id': 'https://www.wikidata.org/wiki/Q836821',
   '@type': ['Movie'],
   name: "The Hitchhiker's Guide to the Galaxy",
-  //note this invalid property that will not be included in returned, validated result:
+  //note this invalid property that will not be included
+  //in returned, validated result:
   noPropertyDescribedBySchemaDotOrg: 'foobar',
   isBasedOn: {
     '@id': 'https://www.wikidata.org/wiki/Q3107329',